marsh92909/Tetron/README.md

 * Quotation block

 ### Special Effects
-Special effects are more likely to appear the longer the game lasts.
+Special effects happen more often as the game progresses.
 * Ghost block: The current block becomes a ghost block and passes through already dropped blocks and moves through the walls.
 If hard dropped, ghost blocks are placed in-place instead of dropping down.
-* Blind: The colors of all blocks blends in with the background, making them harder to see.
+* Blind: The colors of all blocks look like the background, making them harder to see.
 * Rotated: The entire matrix is rotated.

 ### Other Game Modes